open-learning/git4ol/README.md

 > - modification of steps increments `minor` number
 > - at the moment we reserve updates to `major` number

-After this it's safe to (force) remove our WIP branch (after switching to the master branch):
+After this it's safe to (force) remove our WIP branch (after switching another branch, in this case the `master` branch):

 ```shell
 author@shell:~/mock$ git checkout master